 Captain Fred Ohr

-Dr. Fred Ohr was born in Portland, Ore. in 1919 and became an aviation cadet in 1941.
+Dr. Fred Ohr was born in Portland, Ore., in 1919, and became an aviation cadet in 1941.
 He was later assigned to the 2nd Fighter Squadron, 52nd Fighter Group in North Africa and Sicily as a fighter pilot flying Spitfires.
 He scored his first aerial combat victory flying a Spitfire in 1943.
 The rest of his victories came after the group transitioned to P-51s in 1944.
 Ohr ended his tour of duty as the squadron's commanding officer.

 Then-Maj.
-Fred F. Ohr served with: 2nd Fighter Squadron, 52nd Fighter Group; 116th Cavalry Regiment, Idaho National Guard; 183rd Field Artillery; 115th Cavalry; 12th Air Force; 15th Air Force; 68th Material Service Squadron.
+Fred F. Ohr served with: 2nd Fighter Squadron, 52nd Fighter Group; 116th Cavalry Regiment, Idaho National Guard; 183rd Field Artillery; 115th Cavalry; 12th Air Force; 15th Air Force; and 68th Material Service Squadron.

-After the war he returned to college in California.
+After the war, he returned to college in California.
 He studied at the University of California, Berkley, and Northwestern Dental School in Chicago.
 He established a career as a dental surgeon in Chicago.

 Civil War Profiles